Shuashuaa/cognito-s3/README.md

 4. Upon refresh check the identity pool if your unauthenticated access is listed by aws.

-5.Set the bucket's policy CORS for the system's URL
+5. Set the bucket's policy CORS for the system's URL

 Cross-origin resource sharing (CORS)
 ```